CGCL-codes/Robin/Robin_on_TBCNN/README.md

 ## Introduction

-Generate an interpreter on TBCNN by Robin.
+Generate an interpreter for TBCNN by Robin.

 ## Environment